Posted and up-to-date on 11/30/2022

 Despite this protection, some collections activity continued.
 If you had payments collected involuntarily since March 13, 2020 they should be refunded to you.

 The Department of Education has announced a “Fresh Start” plan to help people in default once the payment pause ends.
 It means that you won’t have to rehabilitate or consolidate to get out of default and get access to income-driven repayment plans, or to go back to school.
-To access Fresh Start, you may have to call your learn servicer to figure out payment arrangements.
-You can learn more at studentaid.gov/announcements-events/default-fresh-start.
+To see if you’re eligible for Fresh Start, you have to call your loan servicer and ask them about the program.
+Learn more about the Fresh Start program.